datacarpentry/semester-biology/exercises/Making-choices-size-estimates-by-name-R.md

 1. A *Stegosauria* that is 10 meters long.
 2. A *Theropoda* that is 8 meters long.
 3. A *Sauropoda* that is 12 meters long.
+4. A *Ankylosauria* that is 13 meters long.

-*Challenge (**optional**)*: If the name doesn't match any of these values have the function return `NA` and print out a message that it doesn't know how to convert that group.
-Run the function for a *Ankylosauria* that is 13 meters long.
+*Challenge (**optional**)*:  If the name is not one of values that have `a` and `b` values print out a message that it doesn't know how to convert that group that includes that groups name in a message like "No known estimation for Ankylosauria". (the function `paste` will be helpful here).
+Doing this successfully will modify your answer to (4).

 *Challenge (**optional**)*: Change your function so that it uses two different values of `a` and `b` for *Stegosauria*.
 When *Stegosauria* is greater than 8